 The Court of Appeal looked closely at the terms of the retainer that existed between the accountants and their client and found those terms to be clear.
 Harben Barker were not specialist tax planning advisers and were engaged by Mr Mehjoo to give routine tax advice.
 The retainer letter provided a list of entirely conventional types of tax advice and explained clearly that more sophisticated advice was available on request but did not form part of their arrangement.
 Mr Mehjoo never requested any specific or specialist advice.

 The decision in the original case was wrong and it was held to be unreasonable to imply a duty on the accountants to give advice or even a recommendation to seek advice on a subject that it was not reasonably required to know about.
 In summary, the accountant was not negligent in failing to specify what type of advice Mr Mehjoo should seek when it had no reason to suppose that that type of tax planning scheme existed.

-The decision does not however mean that advisors will be “off the hook” in all cases and it is clear from this case that the terms of the retainer that is agreed between the advisor and its client are critical.
+The decision does not however mean that advisers will be “off the hook” in all cases and it is clear from this case that the terms of the retainer that is agreed between the adviser and its client are critical.

 If you would like any more information about professional negligence claims please contact a member of our team today on 0800 051 8057.